chrisox1/Fjora/README.md

 ## Status

 This is a hobby project which i have made in my free time, with ai assistance and has only been tested on my google Pixel 8a.
-Expect bugs and Bug reports, feedback, and contributions are welcome.
+Expect bugs so bug reports, feedback, and contributions are welcome.

 ## Features